 Clostridium difficile colitis occurs in patients treated with antibiotics for other infections.
 These antibiotics wipes out the healthy bacteria in the colon, allowing clostridium difficile to grow without competition.
 The bacterium produces two toxins, enterotoxin A and enterotoxin B, which cause necrosis of the tissues.
 This eventually causes formation of a kinda-membrane called pseudomembrane, which consists of leukocytes, fibrin and necrotic cell debris.
 The colonic crypts are distended by pus.
 The clinical features are pain, fever and diarrhea.
 The treatment is oral antibiotics which target clostridium difficile, like vancomycin.

-5. Patterns of liquefactive type necrosis.
-Organ examples
+4 thoughts on “4.
+Patterns of coagulation type necrosis.
+Organ examples”